 We offer psychological testing for potential workplace accommodations.
 Our services can benefit employers and employees, as they provide ideas and suggestions to help improve employee well-being and productivity.
-This post goes over compliance with ADA in the workplace, how psychological testing can help, and specific examples of workplace accommodations for ADHD and workplace accommodations for depression and anxiety.
+Psychological testing may not always be needed since sometimes necessary accommodations are clear, and employers have no problem giving them.
+However, sometimes employers and employees agree that testing can help ensure the best possible plan.
+At other times, employees feel the interventions offered do not go far enough.
+This post goes over compliance with ADA in the workplace, how psychological testing can help, and how to get workplace accommodations for ADHD and workplace accommodations for anxiety and depression.
+We conclude with a section about workplace accommodations for autism.

 Testing for Workplace Accommodations Overview